PauloRlopez/ML-NLP-Recommender-systems/Natural Language Processing/README.md

 ----
 ## Purpose:
-# Project
+### Project

-*This is a project done for our portfolio in the Data Science Machine Learning boot-camp.
+*This is a project done for our portfolio in the Data Science Machine Learning boot-camp.*
-*

 ----
+## Directions

+Please run the ipython notebook

 ## changelog
 * 26-Feb-2017 re-design